evangowan/paleo_sea_level/readme.md

 Special thanks:

+- Stephen Lewis for sending me the spreadsheets with the Australia sea level data.
 - Alisa V. Baranskaya for sending me the complete references for the Russian sea level database, including translations.
 - Simon Engelhart for sending me the reservoir corrections for the eastern United States database.
 - Annemiek Vink and Juliane Scheder for sending me the spreadsheets with North Sea data.
+- The authors of Generic Mapping Tools, who fixed a couple of issues that were causing problems with plotting the data.

 Version history
 -------------
+- **Version 2.0**: The entire code base for the archive has been rewritten, and now uses a lot of Python instead of the old Fortran programs.
+The scripts I wrote substantially streamlines the database management.
+All of the data have been recalibrated using new reservoir corrections and the 2020 updates of the calibration curves.
+New datasets have been added for Greenland and Australia.
 - **Version 1.3**: Added Antarctica data for the Holocene and MIS 3, improved the presentation of index points on the plots, added the ability to calibrate mixed dates and terrestrial reservoir corrections, and improved documentation.
 (July 4, 2022)
 - **Version 1.2**: Updated the database with an update of the Baltic Sea dataset, and added sites from the North Sea.
 (March 15, 2022)
 - **Version 1.1**: Added some new LGM sites (including alternate Bonaparte Gulf interpretations), and modified some of the LGM and MIS 3 sites that I original set to have marine limiting points (due to large uncertainties) to have the originally interpreted sea level index ranges.
 (November 5, 2021)